This is a playing/reading workshop. There are no master classes. Everyone participates in the program each day.

 - Each group plays through all music, then selects one movement (cut to approximately five minutes) to play for afternoon/evening program.

-- Coach is assigned (each coach covers three groups)
+- Coach is assigned (each coach covers two groups)

 - Rehearsals are from 9 a.m. to 3:30 p.m., with a mid-morning break and break for lunch.